r03anurag/connections/README.md

 # connections
-A web application/game like NYT's [Connections](https://www.nytimes.com/games/connections), but with [Wikipedia](https://www.wikipedia.org/)categories.
+A web application/game like NYT's [Connections](https://www.nytimes.com/games/connections), but with [Wikipedia] (https://www.wikipedia.org/)categories.
 Refer to the link to [Connections](https://www.nytimes.com/games/connections) to get an idea of the rules and nuances of this game.
 To be honest, this version of the game is pretty easy, but I figured it'd be neat to try it out and get experience with Web Dev skills.